-- Overall, departmental budgets were kept to the same standards as previous years. - Full year of Pay Plan Study adjustments for employee retention were recognized in the FY24 budget. - Includes 3% cost of living adjustment effective July 1, 2023, and a 3% cost of living adjustment effective January 13, 2024 - Educational funding increases - education funding (including debt) makes up 41.16% of the General Fund budget - Additional staffing for Sheriff, Advanced Life Support and Veterans Services
+- Overall, departmental budgets were kept to the same standards as previous years. - Includes 2% cost of living adjustment effective with pay period beginning June 29, 2024, and a 2% cost of living adjustment effective with pay period beginning December 14, 2024. - Educational funding increases - education funding (including debt) makes up 40.46% of the General Fund budget. - Additional staffing for Human Resources, Tax, Veterans, Cooperative Extension, Permitting, Solid Waste, and Advanced Life Support.

-The matrix on the next page is the approved budget for FY2023/2024.
+The matrix on the next page is the approved budget for FY2024/2025.
 It is broken down by Governmental Funds, Proprietary Funds and Component Unit Funds.

 - The Governmental Funds consist of the General Fund and the Special Revenue Funds.
 The General Fund includes most of the County departments and services. - The Special Revenue Funds include funds that are restricted for specific uses and have dedicated revenue sources.
-The funds that are included in the Special Revenue Fund include: Emergency Management Systems, E-911, Fire Protection Service Districts, Soil and Water, and the Moore County Transportation Services. - The Proprietary Fund is made up of the Enterprise Funds and the Intragovernmental Fund.
+The funds that are included in the Special Revenue Fund include: Emergency Management Systems, E-911, Fire Protection Service Districts, Fire Protection Service District Debt, Opioid Settlement Funds, Soil and Water, and the Moore County Transportation Services. - The Proprietary Fund is made up of the Enterprise Funds and the Intragovernmental Fund.
 The Enterprise Funds include the Water Pollution Control Plant, Public Utilities, and the East Moore Water District Fund.
 The County uses Intragovernmental Funds to account for one activity: the Internal Service Fund which is also known as the Risk Management Fund or the Self-Insurance Fund by the County. - The Component Units consist of the Convention and Visitors Bureau (CVB) and the Moore County Airport.